Watcom C/C++

 Watcom C/C++ (currently Open Watcom C/C++) is an integrated development environment (IDE) product from Watcom International Corporation for the C, C++, and Fortran programming languages.
 Watcom C/C++ was a commercial product until it was discontinued, then released under the Sybase Open Watcom Public License as Open Watcom C/C++.
-It features tools for developing and debugging code for DOS, OS/2, Windows, Linux operating systems, which are based upon x86, IA-32, x86-64 compatible processors.
+It features tools for developing and debugging code for DOS, OS/2, Windows, and Linux operating systems, which are based upon 16-bit x86, 32-bit IA-32, or 64-bit x86-64 compatible processors.

 History

-Though no longer sold commercially by Sybase, the Watcom C/C++ compiler and the Watcom Fortran compiler have been made available free of charge as the Open Watcom package.
+In 2000, Sybase, who owned Watcom International Corporation halted the commercial sale of the Watcom C/C++ and Fortran compilers.
+In 2003, SciTech Software Inc, a customer of Sybase, negotiated wth Sybase, to have the code for the compilers released as an open source project under a new name, Open Watcom.
+The Watcom C/C++ compiler and the Watcom Fortran compiler were made available free of charge as the Open Watcom package.

-Stable version 1.9 was released in June 2010.
+The last stable version endorsed by the original openwatcom.org team was 1.9, released in June 2010.

-A forked version 2.0 beta was released that supports 64-bit hosts (Windows and Linux), built-in text editor, 2-phase build system, and the DOS version supports long filenames (LFN).
+A community-based forked version 2.0 (with continuous updates under the same version moniker) was released after the original codebase was seemingly no longer developed by the original team.
+It includes miscellaneous bugfixes, supports 64-bit hosts (Windows and Linux), built-in text editor, 2-phase build system, and has a DOS version that supports long filenames (LFN).